medic/cht-docs/content/en/apps/guides/data/users-bulk-load.md

 the password will be regenerated and thus be different from the one the user is using to login.
 If a change is made, you can use Google Sheets history ("File" -> "Version History") to retrieve the old value.

-## Importing Users
+## Importing users example

 1. Create a copy of [this spreadsheet](https://docs.google.com/spreadsheets/d/1yUenFP-5deQ0I9c-OYDTpbKYrkl3juv9djXoLLPoQ7Y/copy).
 Give it a descriptive name and note its location in Google Drive.
 You will always come back to your copy of this Sheet whenever you want to add a set of users.

-2. Copy the "contact.chw" and "contact.chw_VLOOKUP" worksheets so that you have a set of the pair per level of your hierarchy.
+2. Copy the "contact.chw" and "contact.chw_VLOOKUP" spreadsheets so that you have a set of the pair per level of your hierarchy.
-If your hierarchy was "Central -> Supervisor -> CHW", you would have 3 pairs (6 worksheets total).
-Be sure each worksheet is named accurately.
+If your hierarchy was "Central -> Supervisor -> CHW", you would have 3 pairs (6 spreadsheets total).
+Be sure each spreadsheet is named accurately.

 3. Open the spreadsheet and populate your list of parent places that you'd like to use for your users.
 In this example the "Penda Ouedraogo" place has gotten an updated UUID starting with "bcc"